tlswg/tls13-spec/draft-ietf-tls-tls13.md

   data encryption (e.g., AES {{AES}}, etc.).
 The keys for this symmetric encryption are generated uniquely for each connection and are based on a secret negotiated by another protocol (such as the TLS Handshake Protocol).
-The Record Protocol can also be used without encryption, i.e., in integrity-only modes.
+The TLS Record Protocol can also be used without encryption to support integrity-only modes.

 - The connection is reliable.
 Messages include an authentication tag which protects them against modification.

-- The Record Protocol can operate in an insecure mode but is generally only used in this mode while another protocol is using the Record Protocol as a transport for negotiating security parameters.
+Note: The TLS Record Protocol can operate in an insecure mode but is generally only used in this mode while another protocol is using the TLS Record Protocol as a transport for negotiating security parameters.

-The TLS Record Protocol is used for encapsulation of various higher- level protocols.
+The TLS Record Protocol is used for encapsulation of various higher-level protocols.
 One such encapsulated protocol, the TLS Handshake Protocol, allows the server and client to authenticate each other and to negotiate an encryption algorithm and cryptographic keys before the application protocol transmits or receives its first byte of data.
 The TLS Handshake Protocol provides connection security that has three basic properties:

 - The peer's identity can be authenticated using asymmetric, or public key, cryptography (e.g., RSA {{RSA}}, DSA {{DSS}}, etc.).
 This